On this page:

-A person cannot, within 50 yards of a bait site and without written permission from the person who maintains the bait site, hunt, trap, molest, or harass bear.
+A person cannot, within 50 yards of a bait site and without written permission from the person who maintains the bait site, hunt, trap, molest, or harass bears.

 Laws Regarding Registration

-- Gift bear must have each part clearly labeled with the name and address of the person who registered the animal and the year in which it was registered.
+- Each gifted bear part must be clearly labeled with the name and address of the person who registered the animal and the year in which it was registered.

 COMMERCIALLY AVAILABLE CABLE TRAPS

 A list of commercially available legal cable traps (when set according to the parameters described), is available on our website at mefishwildlife.com/beartrap.